Musketeer Chess, Game Rules

 It was former World Champion Jose Raul Capablanca, who posited these new pieces to reinvigorate the game of Chess, which he believed had been “played-out”.

-In Musketeer Chess on a standard chess board, adding Chancellor or Archbishop makes the game extremely Sharp.
-The game becomes very tactical, where explosive combinations abound.
+In Musketeer Chess, Chancellor / Archbishop choice makes the game extremely Sharp, tactical.
+Explosive combinations abound.
 Even with a large material advantage, the Archbishop and Chancellor sometimes cannot be contained, with brutal results.
 The Archbishop is capable of mating a bare king unassisted.

 The Chancellor can move like a Rook or a Knight.